tsherif/space-shooter.c/ARCHITECTURE.md

 XVisualInfo *visualInfo = glXGetVisualFromFBConfig(display, framebufferConfig);
 ```

-This configuration is then used to create a window that's configured properly:
+This configuration is then used to create a window:

 ```c
 Window rootWindow = XRootWindow(display, visualInfo->screen);